ir-engine/developer-docs/docs/manual/01_install/050_advanced/index.md

 ## 2. Start the MySQL database
 Make sure you have a MySQL database installed and running.
 Our recommendation is `MariaDB`.

 We provide a docker container for easily setting up the database.
-This command will create a Docker container of MariaDB named `etherealengine_db`:
+This command will create a Docker container of MariaDB named `ir-engine_db`:
 ```bash
 npm run dev-docker
 ```